2050 Net Zero Strategy - Lam Research

 zero emissions

-Our goals aim to cover various greenhouse gas emissions sources across all aspects of our business.
+Our goals aim to cover various GHG emissions sources across our business.

 UPSTREAM ACTIVITIES Lam facilities and operations DOWNSTREAM ACTIVITIES